 This isn’t just isolated to children with disabilities; it applies to anyone with a physical disability that makes personal fitness challenging.

 For many people, adopting a new exercise program has more to do with losing weight than it does about improving mental clarity, slowing the progress of a chronic disease, or alleviating muscle and joint pains.
 But exercising regularly has been shown to increase cardiorespiratory health, mental health, and metabolism while decreasing insulin resistance.
 In fact, there is nothing shown to increase overall quality of health quite like regular exercise.

 Training Videos Are Key to Learn Wheelchair Exercises

 A simple search on YouTube for “wheelchair workout trainer” will yield tons of results, some featuring people in wheelchairs and some not, and at a variety of difficulty levels.
 Like any workout training program, it’s important that you understand and respect your body’s comfort level.
-Don’t attempt to outlift, over-extend, or over-commit to your mobility workout.
-Taking your wheelchair workout slowly, but diligently, is the best way to avoid injury and build strength.
+Don’t attempt to outlift, over-extend, or over-commit to your wheelchair workout.
+Taking your seated workout slowly, but diligently, is the best way to avoid injury and build strength.